 The region’s top categories are strategy, action, RPG (role-playing games) and casual.

 Strategy: This is the top-grossing genre in MENA and one that’s seen the biggest investment by global developers.
-Most of the big strategy games are also localised to Arabic.
+Most of the big strategy games are also localized to Arabic.

 Action: These games experienced strong growth in 2018 – and with the genre always evolving, are unlikely to slow down anytime soon.

-RPG: To date, growth in this high-potential genre has been limited by device and storage requirements, and a lack of high-quality localisation.
+RPG: To date, growth in this high-potential genre has been limited by device and storage requirements, and a lack of high-quality localization.

 Casual: This is the region’s top-performing genre by number of downloads, and a frontrunner in terms of spend.
-Typically, most casual games aren’t localised.
+Typically, most casual games aren’t localized.

 Top-performing genres in the region include media and entertainment, social and communication, shopping and photography.
 In recent years, app subscriptions have grown in popularity due to the increase in music streaming services.
 The region has also witnessed a surge in tech startups offering goods delivery services.

 While some MENA regions (particularly Saudi Arabia) have a strong representation of high-value users, developers should also cater to mass user bases (in Egypt, for example) with a low ability or willingness to pay.
 Both the SAR (Saudi Riyal) and AED (United Arab Emirates Dirham) are pegged to the dollar, and sub-dollar pricing is also available in Saudia Arabia and Egypt.